Research the Company: Know Who You Want to Work For

 Another great place to find information on companies are public records.
 This includes resources such as the Internet and other forms of media as well as local records from Better Business Bureaus and Compensation Boards.
 These sources will let job seekers know what type of customer service the company provides, and how busy the company is.
 Most hospitality job holders will tell you that the busier the company, the better the job.

-"A lot of potential employees seem to forget that their interview is just a much a tool for their use as it is for the employer," says Darren Parsons, owner of Ric's Mediterranean Grill.
-"The interview is probably the best spot for a potential worker to find out all that they want to know about the company and their spot in it, both for the present and the future.
-What's more, hiring managers are more likely to hire someone who has an interest in the operations and history of the company.
-It works both ways."
+Many job seekers forget that their interview is just as valuable for the candidate as it is for the employer.
+It's the most important place you can find out everything you need to know about the company and demonstrate the knowledge you already have of the history and goals of the organization.
 Make sure that you are prepared not only with the answers to questions during your foodservice interview or your hotel interview, but also with some good questions of your own!